-Net sales in fiscal 2010 increased by 5.6% to \$1.94 billion, from \$1.83 billion in the prior fiscal year.
+Net sales in fiscal 2010 increased by 5.6%, to \$1.94 billion from \$1.83 billion in the prior fiscal year.
 The \$103 million increase was attributable to a \$109 million or 6.3% increase, in retail segment net sales that was partially offset by a \$6 million or 5.4% decline in our wholesale segment net sales.
 The growth in our retail segment net sales during fiscal 2010 was driven by an increase of \$115 million in non-comparable and new store net sales, and an increase in direct-to-consumer net sales of \$53 million or 19.5%.
 These increases were partially offset by a decline of \$35 million or 2.6% in comparable store net sales and \$24 million of foreign currency translation adjustments.
-The decrease in comparable store net sales was comprised of 0.6%, 11.0% and 4.0% decreases at Anthropologie, Free People and Urban Outfitters, respectively.
-The decline in our wholesale segment net sales was due to a \$11 million or 10.6% decline at Free People wholesale that was partially offset by an increase of \$55 million or 185% at Leifsdottir.
+The increase in comparable retail segment net sales was comprised of 3.3% and 7.1% increases at Anthropologie and Free People, respectively, partially offset by a 1.0% decrease at Urban Outfitters.
+The decline in our wholesale segment net sales was due to an \$11 million or 10.6% decline at Free People wholesale that was partially offset by an increase of \$5 million or 185% at Leifsdottir.

 The increase in net sales attributable to non-comparable and new stores was primarily the result of opening 33 new stores in fiscal 2010 and 49 new stores in fiscal 2009 that were considered non-comparable during fiscal 2010.
 Comparable store net sales decreases were primarily the result of decreases in the number of units sold per transaction, that were partially offset by slight increases in average unit sales prices and transactions.
-Thus far during fiscal 2011 total Company net sales are favorable versus the same period in the prior year and our comparable retail segment sales trend has improved significantly from our most recently completed quarter.
 Direct-to-consumer net sales in fiscal year 2010 increased over the prior year primarily due to increased traffic to our web sites, which more than offset decreases in conversion rate and average order value.
 Catalog circulation across all brands decreased by 3 million or 8.2%.
 The decrease in Free People wholesale net sales was driven by decreases in transactions and average unit sale prices.
 Leifsdottir wholesale net sales increase was a result of increased transactions that more than offset a decline in average unit sale prices.